August Underground's Penance

-August Underground's Penance is a 2007 horror film written and directed by Fred Vogel, and co-written by Cristie Whiles.
+August Underground's Penance is a 2007 horror film directed by Fred Vogel, who also co-wrote it with Cristie Whiles.
 It is the sequel to 2003's August Underground's Mordum, and the final installment in the August Underground series, which began in 2001.

 Plot

 August Underground's Penance continues the series' narrative mode of showing the lives of serial killers (now just Peter, and his girlfriend Crusty) through their camera, though this installment abandons the "degraded footage" aspect employed by the first two films, being shot in high-definition.

 After killing a man who breaks free of his restraints and tries to escape them, Peter and Crusty visit various locations in town and enjoy some fireworks at a celebration.
 Peter is then shown in his basement, taunting a semi-conscious man who has had nails hammered into various parts of his body.
 Next, Peter and Crusty go on a hike, assault a vagrant they find sleeping under a bridge, and cut a man open so they can pull his gurgling intestines out.
 The two then attend a party, where Peter does drugs, Crusty flirts with other women, and a live rat is fed to a pet alligator.

 Around Christmas, Peter and Crusty break into a family's home.
 Peter bludgeons the father with a hammer and suffocates the mother, whom he is unsuccessful in trying to rape due to being unable to attain an erection.
 When the dead couple's young daughter stumbles onto the two intruders, Crusty strangles her.
 While Peter goes to shower, Crusty opens some of the family's presents, then falls asleep beside the corpses of the little girl and her mother.
 Later, while watching a band perform, Crusty goes to an empty room with a man, with whom she has rough anal sex.
 Back in the basement, Peter and Crusty torture and murder several people they have imprisoned.
 Afterward, they take apart a dead deer, and with a friend's help, feed pieces of it to a lion.
 The two then enjoy several recreational activities, like shooting on a makeshift firing range, and racing ATVs.